 - 1. Environmental biodiversity, habitat for threatened species, and healthier soils, wetlands, and water systems. - 2.
-Social and Economic improving the resilience and strength of regional communities by supporting direct and indirect jobs, and more money flowing into Queensland's regions. - 3.
-First Nations providing on-country business opportunities as well as new service delivery businesses and supporting cultural and customary connections.
+Socio-economic improving the resilience and strength of regional communities by supporting direct and indirect jobs, and more money flowing into Queensland's regions. - 3.
+First Nations projects that take place on Indigenous land or provide benefits to the First Nations people of the land.